joeduffy/joeduffy.github.io/_posts/2016-02-07-the-error-model.md

 We experimented **a lot** with invariants.
 Anytime we spoke to someone versed in design-by-contract, they were borderline appalled that we didn't have them from day one.
 To be honest, our design did include them from the outset.
 But we never quite got around to finishing the implementation and deploying it.
-This was partly just due to engineering bandwdith, but also because some difficult questions remained.
+This was partly just due to engineering bandwidth, but also because some difficult questions remained.
 And honestly the team was almost always satisfied with the combination of pre- and post-conditions plus assertions.
 I suspect that in the fullness of time we'd have added invariants for completeness, but to this day some questions remain for me.
 I'd need to see it in action for a while.